renepacchaux/gudeeds-responsive-mobile-app/README.md

 I work to break feature information down into digestible parts.

 Parallel to the inner workings of Gudeeds, the design contributed to what is seen by the user, qualifies as the first action item for a person who needs a thing.
-The developers have input into deciding the priority of new capabilites we put into the app.
+The developers have input into deciding the priority of new capabilities we put into the app.

 **Designing in sprint**